greenat92/user-management-api-challenge/README.md

 - **NestJS**: A progressive Node.js framework for building efficient and scalable server-side applications.
 - **TypeORM**: An ORM for TypeScript and JavaScript (ES7, ES6, ES5) that supports many database types.
-- **SQLite**: A C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
+- **SQLite**: A small, fast, self-contained, high-reliability, full-featured, SQL database engine.
 - **Docker**: A tool designed to make it easier to create, deploy, and run applications by using containers.
 - **Swagger**: A tool for documenting APIs.
 - **Helmet**: A middleware for securing Express apps by setting various HTTP headers.